JamieMair/MuJoCo.jl/docs/src/examples/humanoid_lqr.md

 # Humanoid LQR

-Our second example closely follows [DeepMind's LQR tutorial](https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/LQR.ipynb) to balance a humanoid on one leg with a [*Linear Quadratic Regulator* (LQR)](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator).
-Users familiar with MuJoCo's [python bindings](https://mujoco.readthedocs.io/en/latest/python.html) might find it useful to compare this tutorial to the DeepMind version to see the similarities and differences with `MuJoCo.jl`.
+Our second example is a translation of [DeepMind's LQR tutorial](https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/LQR.ipynb) into Julia.
+The aim is to balance a humanoid on one leg with a [*Linear Quadratic Regulator* (LQR)](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator).
+Users familiar with MuJoCo's [python bindings](https://mujoco.readthedocs.io/en/latest/python.html) might find it useful to compare this example to the DeepMind tutorial to see the similarities and differences with `MuJoCo.jl`.

 ## The humanoid model